infinitered/cr-2024-intermediate-workshop-lessons/companions/05/05i-ios-podcast-widget.md

 }
 ```

 🏃**Try it.** Hopefully medium looks pretty good now!
 Small will still be squished.
-Large should dissappear if you added it to your home screen.
+Large should disappear if you added it to your home screen.

 6. We need to break out the widget SwiftUI into multiple sizes.
 A good way to do this is to provide separate components for each size.
 This will be a big copy/paste chunk, mostly because this isn't a SwiftUI workshop and we don't want to spend a lot of time fiddling with this.
 Replace `FavoriteEpisodeWidgetEntryView` with this: